The Top 3 Vendor Fraud Schemes

 Phishing

-Phishing emails involve the impersonation of a genuine third party, in order to gain access to sensitive information or a payout.
-There are different ‘levels’ of phishing, depending on how organized and experienced the fraudsters are.
+Phishing emails involve the impersonation of a genuine third party in order to gain access to sensitive information or divert a payment.
+In the vendor fraud context, this is often called Business Email Compromise (BEC) or Vendor Email Compromise (VEC).

 Internal (employee) fraud